heroku/curriculum/source/paths/elevate/maximizing_heroku.markdown

 To add the new database instance we just need a single instruction:

 {% terminal %}
-$ heroku addons:add heroku-postgresql:standard-yanari
+$ heroku addons:add heroku-postgresql:standard-0
-Adding heroku-postgresql:standard-yanari on boiling-island-2815... done, v9 ($50/mo)
+Adding heroku-postgresql:standard-0 on boiling-island-2815... done, v9 ($50/mo)
 Attached as HEROKU_POSTGRESQL_ROSE_URL
 The database should be available in 3-5 minutes.
  !
 The database will be empty.
 If upgrading, you can transfer